-Shahin Enterprises says it will defend the claim and has offered to correct any payment errors.
+Shahin Enterprises says it will defend the wage theft claim and has offered to correct any payment errors.

 Early shift starts is wage theft

-Industrial advocate Miles Heffernan says employers who demand workers start their shifts early to set up or hand over without paying them are committing wage theft.
+Meanwhile, industrial advocate Miles Heffernan said employers who demand workers start their shifts early to set up or hand over without paying them are committing wage theft.

-“If your boss wants you to start 15 minutes early, then you are to be paid for that 15 minutes,” he said.
+“If your boss directs you to start 15 minutes early, then your employer must pay you for that 15 minutes,” he said.